jmz-b/terraform-lpgi/README.md

 ## quick start example

-this example will provision and deploy and example lpgi application.
+this example will provision and deploy an example lpgi application.

 the application will accept any request and echo it back to the user in the form of a lambda proxy integration mapping object.